- The name of the League is the Colwyn & Aberconwy Junior & Youth Football League.

 Under 12 – school year 7.

-(The Management Committee may introduce separate Under 13, Under 15, Under 17, and Under 19 sections if numbers permit.
-Provision for girls football will be considered as circumstances dictate).
+(The Executive Committee may introduce separate Under 13, Under 15 and Under 17, sections if numbers permit.
+Provision for girls’ football will be considered as circumstances dictate).

-- All games played at Under 8, Under 9, Under 10 and Under 11 shall be played in accordance with the FAW Mini Football Regulations.
-The Management Committee may sanction the organaisation of one or two day competitive tournaments for these age-groups with the approval of the NWCFA and the consent of the players’ parents or guardians.
+- All games played at Under 6, Under 7, Under 8, Under 9, Under 10, Under 11 and Under 12 & U13s shall be played in accordance with the FAW Mini Football Regulations.
+The Executive Committee may sanction the organisation of one- or two-day competitive tournaments for these age-groups with the approval of the NWCFA and the consent of the players’ parents or guardians.

 - For the purposes of age-groups a division shall be a minimum of one school year and a maximum of two school years.